Amazon Fire: History

 A slightly improved Fire 7 was released in June 2017, keeping the US$49.99 price point.

 An upgraded model of Fire 7 was announced in May 2019, with a scheduled release in June 2019 and keeping the US$49.99 price point.

+In 2022, Amazon released a significantly updated model of the Fire 7.
+New features to the basic Fire line are USB-C, Fire OS 8, a 2 MP front camera, a larger 10-hour life capable battery, and a significantly faster SoC with twice the RAM and storage of the previous generation.
+Though the tablet still features budget hardware, Amazon increased the base price to $59.99.

 Design

 Hardware

 The Kindle Fire hardware is manufactured by Quanta Computer (an Original Design Manufacturer), which also originally helped design the BlackBerry PlayBook, using it as a hardware template for the Kindle Fire.